n-raymond/OSM-PathFinder/README.md

 ##About the software

-The OpenStreetMap PathFinder is a command line tool that allows you to compute itineraries for pedestrians, bicycles and motorized vehicules on maps from OpenStreetMap.
+The OpenStreetMap PathFinder is a command line tool that allows you to compute itineraries for pedestrians, bicycles and motorized vehicules on maps from [OpenStreetMap.org](https://www.openstreetmap.org/).

 It can extract data from OSM files and display the path which you have requested in two formats :
  - A graphical and visual format stored as a jpeg file.